+Though captive structures have existed for many years, activity in the tax court since 2016 has enabled us to determine what the IRS believes to be a well- functioning captive program.
 A captive must satisfy the following criteria to qualify as an insurance company for federal tax purposes:

-Zooming In on Captive Insurance Taxation Nuances
+Captive Insurance Taxation Nuances

-In addition, smaller captives can make an election – commonly referred to as an 831(b) election – to be taxed only on their taxable investment income.
-The 831(b) election is currently available to companies with net or direct written premiums of no more than $1.2 million.
+In addition, smaller captives can make a tax election (under IRC 831(b)) to be taxed only on their taxable investment income.
+The 831(b) election is currently available to companies with net or direct written premiums of no more than $2.3 million for tax years 2018 and 2019.
 Net investment income includes taxable non-insurance income less qualifying investment expenses.

 Bring Your Captive Insurance Taxation Benefits into Greater Focus